mohanataraj/ballistic-coefficient-/README.md

-checkout process to design build rockets docx to see how to build design patent, Idea starts it all.
+checkout process to design build rockets docx to see how to build design patent, Idea starts it all. execute 2 patents
+- one process is done in the exo atmosphere (space vacumm)
+- the second dynamic on atmospheric entry

 # Ongoing published archive
 https://zenodo.org/records/20547536